Everything You Need To Know About Postpartum Depression

 ----

-The cause of PPD remains unknown, but some suggested reasons are...
+The cause of Postpartum Depression remains unknown, but some suggested reasons are...

 • Thyroid insufficiency (The thyroid can go from Hyperthyroid to Hypothyroidism 2-5 months after birth)